Data protection declaration and consent for the processing of proof of identity

 Purpose and legal basis

 Your data will be stored for a period of six months beyond the end of the application process.
-This is generally done to fulfil legal obligations or to defend against any claims arising from legal regulations.
+This is done to protect our legitimate interests in order to check if we need the data to avert any claims in connection with the application process.
 Subsequently, we are required to delete or anonymize your data.
-In such case, the data is only available to us as so-called metadata without direct personal reference for statistical evaluations (for example, proportion of women or men in applications, number of applications per period, etc.).
+In this case the data is only available to us as so-called metadata without direct personal reference for statistical evaluations (for example, proportion of women or men in applications, number of applications per period, etc.).

-If it is evident that the data will be required after the six-month period has expired (e.g., due to an impending or pending legal dispute), the data will not be deleted until the purpose for continued storage no longer applies.
+If it is evident that further storage of the data will be required after the six-month period has expired (e.g. due to an impending or pending legal dispute) to protect our legitimate interests, the data will not be deleted until the purpose for continued storage no longer applies.
+The legal basis for this continued data storage is our legitimate interests in the assertion, exercise or defence of civil law claims (Art.
+6(1f) GDPR in conjunction with Art.
+24(1 no. 2) German Data Protection Act (BDSG) or, inasmuch as special categories of personal data are stored, Art.
+9(2f) GDPR in conjunction with Art.
+24(2) GDPR).

 Inclusion in the pool of applicants

-If you receive an offer of employment with us during the application process and you accept this offer, we will store the personal data collected as part of the application process for at least the duration of the employment relationship.
+If you receive an offer of employment with us during the application process and you accept this offer, we or this company will store the personal data collected as part of the application process for the purpose of implementing the employment relationship.
+The legal basis for this data processing is Art.
+6(1b) GDPR or, if you submit special categories of personal data such as health information, Art.
+9(2b).

 Newsletter